zubeydesisman/programming-univbasics-4-array-concept-review-lab-seattle-web-102819/README.md

 with the same content, but rearranged!
 Before we get there, let's practice getting specific data from an array using a loop.

-## Perform Operations on Arrays
+## Instructions

 For this lab's test, assume all arrays are sets of **positive integers**.
-The methods and parameters are provided for you.
-Write the implementation for each method solves the tests.
+The methods and parameter names are provided for you in `lib/array_methods.rb`.

+Write the implementation for each of these methods that solves the tests.

 ### Finding Where an Element is Located on an Array